weibocom/nginx-upsync-module/README.md

 Master branch is compatible with nginx-1.9+.

-The branch of nginx-upsync-1.8.x is compatible with Nginx-1.8.x.
+The branch of nginx-upsync-1.8.x is compatible with Nginx-1.8.x and with tengine-2.2.0.

 [Back to TOC](#table-of-contents)